hengyuni/project-2/README.md

 ### `Conclusion`

-Reached my goals to make a simple easy to view clean web app.
+Reached my goals to make a simple and easy to view clean web app.
 Will be adding more from `Future Goals` as the cohort goes.